Arnold & Bimbo Bread

 How does the selling price of the route get determined?

 All route sales are determined by a ratio based on a weekly sales average.
-The selling price of this route is $192,000 based on a weekly sales average of $16,073; you come up with a selling ratio of approximately 12:1.
+The selling price of this route is $284,000 based on a weekly sales average of $16,807; this places the business at a selling ratio of approximately 16.9:1.

 Do I have to pay for inventory or purchase product up front?